ZippyNetworks/ARK-Server-API/README.md

+# Ark-Server-API-for-Linux
+Original work by Michidu - this is an unofficial fork for Linux hosts.
+Active Devs encouraged to join our efforts

 # ARK-Server-API
 ArkApi is a plugin which allows you to create your own server-side plugins for ARK using C++ language.<br>